Green-Software-Foundation/patterns/docs/catalog/web/minimize-main-thread-work.md

 Concerning the SCI equation, minimize main thread work will impact as follows:

-- `I`: CPU resources can be used more efficiently which reduces the electricity required and reduces the carbon intensity
+- `E`: CPU resources can be used more efficiently which reduces the electricity required and reduces the carbon intensity

 ## Assumptions